Parable of the Ship by Roger Williams, 1655

 Roger Williams’ 1655 Parable of the Ship is used as an illustration of separation of church and state, liberty, and the common good.

-To set the stage, let’s start in 1655 when the Providence colony surprised the other colonies by welcoming Jewish settlers.
-Most know that the Puritans fled England for religious freedom.
-What most don’t know is that they wanted the freedom to practice their version of religion their way.
-They persecuted anyone who refused to practice their way.
-Puritans in the new world punished citizens for such things as refusing to take an oath, or refusing to attend church, for not praying with their family.
-If you’re a woman, it was worse.
-Your husband literally owned you and could beat you; you could not speak in church, etc. Many were persecuted with such penalties as jail, banishment into the wild, flagellations, ears cut off, tongues bored, and death.
-With this context it’s no surprise to learn that the colonies took great offense when Roger Williams welcomed Jewish settlers into his neighboring Providence colony.
+To set the stage, let’s start in 1655 when the Providence colony surprised other colonies by welcoming Jewish settlers.
+Most people know that the Puritans fled England for religious freedom.
+What most don’t know is that they sought the freedom to practice their version of religion in their own way.
+They persecuted anyone who refused to conform to their practices.
+In the New World, Puritans punished citizens for actions such as refusing to take an oath, not attending church, or neglecting to pray with their families.
+For women, the situation was even worse.
+Husbands essentially owned their wives and could beat them, and women were not allowed to speak in church, among other restrictions.
+Many faced penalties such as jail, banishment into the wild, flagellation, having ears cut off, tongues bored, and even death.
+Given this context, it’s no surprise that the colonies took great offense when Roger Williams welcomed Jewish settlers into his neighboring Providence colony.

 Roger Williams founded Rhode Island in 1636.
 Later, in 1655 he visited the new Jewish settlers in Newport.
 The response from the other colonies was the charge that he advocated infinite liberty of conscience, which he did.
 Roger Williams’ response is legendary.
 He wrote a famous letter which contained a parable that has stood the test of time.
 His famous parable is a short story in which papists, protestants, Jews, and Turks all live and work together for the common good.